DrJupiter/ML-OPS-FINAL-24/reports/README.md

 >
 > Answer:

---- question 8 fill here ---
+As stated above, we achieve a code coverage of 85%.
+If we achieved 100% we would still not trust that no error could occur.
+Even if we test all functions it doesn't mean they all work perfectly in all cases.
+Furthermore, a coverage test only tests how much of the code base is running which does not equate to test coverage of the actual functionality.
+To achieve better testing for a large scale project, one might employ or assign people to find bugs.

+Our code coverage does not include testing of third-party packages.
+We have chosen to assume that these do as expected.
+Testing of model loading was not implemented as it is quite demanding in terms of memory requirements.
+For larger and more essential applications this would not be optimal, as these third-party packages can change with new updates, thus impacting the code greatly.

 ### Question 9

-> **Did you workflow include using branches and pull requests?
+> **Did your workflow include using branches and pull requests?
 If yes, explain how.
 If not, explain how branches and**
 > **pull request can help improve version control.**
 >
 > Answer length: 100-200 words.